A local’s guide to the best cenotes near Chichén Itzá

 Zazil Tunich bills itself as being “more than a cenote”.
 Here you are offered an “experience” rather than a a simple swim.
 I’ve visited dozens of cenotes across the peninsula and this cenote, as you can see in the photo above, is really spectacular.

-The cenote itself is beautiful but it’s the combination of the ambiance that has been created, the stories you’re told as you tour guide takes you around underground viewing platforms and then the opportunity to swim in the most enormous cave that really works its magic.
+The cenote itself is beautiful but it’s the combination of the ambiance that has been created, the stories you’re told as you tour guide takes you around underground viewing platforms and then the opportunity to swim in the most enormous cave that really brings the magic.

-In this cenote you’ll get to see the biggest stalactite in all of Yucatán on your guided tour into Xilalba, the Inframundo Maya (Mayan Underworld), learn about Mayan mythology and swim in the beautifully lit cave cenote.
+In this cenote you’ll get to see the biggest stalactite in all of Yucatán on your guided tour into Xilalba, the Inframundo Maya (Maya Underworld), learn about Maya mythology and swim in the beautifully lit cave cenote.

-Despite the higher price (300 pesos per adult), I highly recommend this cenote experience if you have time and can get there.
+Despite the higher price, I highly recommend this cenote experience if you have time and can get there.

 🚗 1hr20 from Chichen Itza (78km)